Accidents and Serious Injuries by Vehicle in Georgia DUI Cases

 Georgia DUI Accident Lawyer - Georgia DUI Accident Attorney

-The majority of DUI cases in Georgia are considered misdemeanors.
-There are several actors however that can lead cases, even first time DUI offenses, to be upgraded to felonies or potentially at least misdemeanors with more severe penalties.
-If you have been involved in a DUI where an accident or hit and run occurred, your case can be considered particularly serious by Georgia prosecutors.
+The majority of DUI cases in Georgia are treated as misdemeanors.
+However, as with most things in the law, there are exceptions, particularly when DUI results in the serious injury or death of another individual.
 Under Georgia DUI law, if you cause another person bodily harm while driving under the influence of alcohol or drugs or by driving recklessly you can be charged with the felony offense of Serious Injury by Vehicle.

 If someone is serious injured due to an alleged DUI driver, the driver will be charged with a felony that result in up to 15 years in prison.
 Even the injured party is your own passenger or family member, you can be charged with a felony that can result in 15 years in jail.
 So, please take this charge with the utmost seriousness.
 Our attorneys are trained by the same people who are people who are prosecuting your case.
 Put our experience to work for you.